- Appendicitis & Appendectomy Slideshow Pictures

-In patients who are not pregnant, a CT scan of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses as well as in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis.
+In patients who are not pregnant, a CT scan (a type of X-ray study) of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses as well as in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis.

 Laparoscopy is a surgical procedure in which a small fiberoptic tube with a camera is inserted into the abdomen through a small puncture made on the abdominal wall.
 Laparoscopy allows a direct view of the appendix as well as other abdominal and pelvic organs.
 If appendicitis is found, the inflamed appendix can be removed with the laparoscope.
 The disadvantage of laparoscopy compared to ultrasound and CT is that it requires a general anesthetic.

 There is no one test that will diagnose appendicitis with certainty.
 Therefore, the approach to suspected appendicitis may include a period of observation, tests as previously discussed, or surgery.